 Lovesickness can trigger physiological and emotional responses similar to the reactions of someone dealing with drug addiction.
 To help you get a better idea, let’s understand the different signs of lovesickness.

 Related Reading: Obsessive Love And Clingy Affairs – Early Signs And Dealing With It

 13 Signs You Are Lovesick

-1. Mood swings or irrational behavior
+1. You have mood swings or an irrational behavior

-Anita explains, “Isolation is a possible sign of lovesickness.
-A lovesick person tends to disconnect with others because their mind is always preoccupied with thoughts of their love interest.”
-Sometimes, those experiencing lovesickness might want to be alone instead of socializing or being around their family, friends, and loved ones.
-They do not feel the need to be with people except the person they love.
-They are not concerned about what is happening around them.
+Anita explains, “A lovesick person tends to disconnect with others because their mind is always preoccupied with thoughts of their prospective lover.”
+Sometimes, those experiencing broken heart syndrome would rather be alone instead of socializing or being around their family, friends, and loved ones.
+They can only socialize with the person they love, and they are not concerned about what is happening around them.
 They prefer to shut everyone out because they feel nobody understands them.

-3. Increase or decrease in appetite
+3. There’s an increase or decrease in appetite

 Related Reading: Feeling Lonely In A Relationship – 15 Tips To Cope